Way Down East

-Way Down East is a 1920 American silent romantic drama film directed by D. W. Griffith and starring Lillian Gish.
-It is one of four film adaptations of the melodramatic 19th century play of the same name by Lottie Blair Parker.
+Way Down East is a 1920 American silent melodrama film directed by D. W. Griffith and starring Lillian Gish.
+It is one of four film adaptations of the 19th century play of the same name by Lottie Blair Parker.
 There were two earlier silent versions and one sound version in 1935 starring Henry Fonda.
 Griffith's version is particularly remembered for its climax in which Gish's character is rescued from doom on an icy river.

 Plot

-Anna (Lillian Gish) is a poor country girl who is tricked by handsome man-about-town Lennox (Lowell Sherman) into a fake wedding.
+Anna is a poor country girl who is tricked by handsome man-about-town Lennox into a fake wedding.
 When she becomes pregnant, he reveals the truth of their relationship and leaves her.
 She has the baby, named Trust Lennox, on her own in a boarding house.

-When the baby dies she wanders until she gets a job with Squire Bartlett (Burr McIntosh).
-Despite being unofficially engaged, David (Richard Barthelmess), Squire Bartlett's son, falls for her, but she rejects him due to her torrid past.
+When the baby dies she wanders until she gets a job with Squire Bartlett.
+Despite being unofficially engaged, David, Squire Bartlett's son, falls for her, but she rejects him due to her torrid past.
 Lennox then shows up as an old friend of the Bartletts, and lusting for another local girl, Kate.
 Seeing Anna, he tries to get her to leave, but she refuses to go claiming she never did anything wrong, although she promises to say nothing about their history.

 Finally, the woman running the boardinghouse while visiting the Bartletts recognizes Anna.
 Squire Bartlett eventually learns of Anna's past from Martha, the town gossip.
 In his anger, he tosses Anna out into a snow storm.
 She agrees to go, but not before naming the respected Lennox as her despoiler and the father of her dead baby.
 She becomes lost in the raging storm while David leads a search party.
-In the climax, the unconscious Anna floats on an ice floe down a river towards a waterfall, until rescued at the last moment by David, who marries her in the final triple marriage ceremony scene.
+The unconscious Anna floats on an ice floe down a river towards a waterfall, until rescued at the last moment by David, who then marries her.

-Subplots relate the romances and eventual marriages of some of the picaresque characters inhabiting the village.